ChrstphrHll/npc_gen/students/Valerya Haldreithen.md

 ---
 ### Description
 - 1st year Triton Druid in Fiesn
-- straight brunette hair that's put back in a long pony tail, Pale Brown eyes, and Spring Green skin
+- shoulder length wavy pink hair that's put up, Pale Brown eyes, and Spring Green skin
 - Is Fair and Mechanical, and has Courage as their ideal

 ### Organizations